shopsys/shopsys/docs/upgrade/UPGRADE-v8.0.0.md

     - ProductVisibilityFactory
     - ScriptFactory
     - SliderItemFactory

-    In case of extending one of these classes, you should add a `EntityNameResolver` to a constructor and use it in a `create()` method to resolve correct class to return.
+    In case of extending one of these classes, you should add an `EntityNameResolver` to a constructor and use it in a `create()` method to resolve correct class to return.

 [shopsys/framework]: https://github.com/shopsys/framework